-Select the 'Hospitals' healthcare setting in the Explore, download, & investigate provider data menu.
+Select the Hospitals healthcare setting in the Explore, Download, & Investigate Provider data menu.

 You will be redirected to the current Hospital datasets.
-To quickly find the Hospital VBP Program datasets, type "VBP" into the search tool.
+To quickly find the Hospital VBP Program datasets, type HVBP into the search tool.

-There are five datasets for the Hospital VBP Program: one for each of the four domains and one for the Total Performance Score.
-Each of the domain level datasets include a hospital's baseline period rate, performance period rate, achievement points, improvement points, measure score, and performance standards for each measure or dimension.
+There are five datasets for the Hospital VBP Program, one for each of the four domains and one for the Total Performance Score.
+Each of the domain level datasets include a hospital's baseline period rate, performance period rate, Achievement Points, Improvement Points, measure score, and performance standards for each measure or dimension.
 The Total Performance Score file contains a hospital's unweighted domain scores, weighted domain scores, and the Total Performance Score.

 On this slide, I listed resources available to assist in finding and understanding the data.
-The first link is to the home page of the Provider Data Catalog.
-If you have any questions regarding the Provider Data Catalog or Care Compare websites, a great starting point is to submit your question through the QualityNet Q&A tool.
+The first link is to the homepage of the Provider Data Catalog.
+If you have any questions regarding the Provider Data Catalog or Care Compare websites, a great starting point is to submit your question through the QualityNet Question and Answer Tool.
 Please follow the instructions listed on the second bullet point to send your questions to the appropriate team.
 Background information on the Hospital VBP Program can be accessed on the Hospital VBP Program CMS.gov website.
 More comprehensive information on the program, including scoring methodology, calculations, and general information for many fiscal years can be accessed on the Hospital VBP Program QualityNet webpages.

-If you have questions regarding the Hospital VBP Program specifically, please do not hesitate to contact us via the QualityNet Q&A tool, by phone, or by chat.
+If you have questions regarding the Hospital VBP Program specifically, please do not hesitate to contact us via the QualityNet Question and Answer Tool.
 Now, I would like to hand off the webinar to Juliana Conway to discuss the HAC Reduction Program.

+Juliana Conway:

-Juliana Conway: Thank you, Maria.
-Hello, my name is Juliana Conway and I am the program manager for the Hospital-Acquired Condition Reduction Program, or HAC Reduction Program, under the DVIQR Program Support contract.
+Thank you, Maria.
+Hello, my name is Juliana Conway, and I am the Program Manager for the Hospital-Acquired Condition Reduction Program, or HAC Reduction Program, under the DVIQR Program Support contract.
 In this portion of the presentation, I will be reviewing the HAC Reduction Program and the publicly reported information that was recently released on the Provider Data Catalog.

 For background, the HAC Reduction Program is a value-based purchasing program established under Section 1886(p) of the Social Security Act.
-As required by the Act, hospitals with a Total HAC Score in the worst-performing quartile of all subsection (d) hospitals receive a 1 percent reduction to their overall Medicare fee-for-service payments.
+As required by the Act, hospitals with a Total HAC Score in the worst-performing quartile of all subsection (d) hospitals receive a 1-percent reduction to their overall Medicare fee-for-service payments.
 Each program year, CMS provides hospitals 30 days to review and submit corrections prior to publicly reporting HAC Reduction Program results on the Provider Data Catalog website.
-For fiscal year 2024, the 30-day
+In fiscal year 2025, 729 hospitals are in the worst-performing quartile and receive the 1-percent reduction.